 Somewhat confusing is the maximum height of the wall before needing a permit, professional engineering, or Geogrid.
 It is most common to think that over 4’ you must meet these 3 requirements.
 The truth is, this is not entirely accurate.

 A gravity wall is defined as a wall without reinforcement such as Geogrid or No Fines Concrete.
 A wall as low as 13” could require reinforcement, while in another scenario a maximum wall height of 9’ 8” could be built without any reinforcement.

 Separately most cities require a permit and structural engineering on any wall over 3.9’.

-The exact cost of these engineered walls will vary, as engineers take into account the exact site conditions which will include slopes above or below the wall (a land slope analysis may be required), soil structure, location of wall on property, and other factors.
+The exact cost of these engineered wall systems will vary, as engineers take into account the exact site conditions which will include slopes above or below the wall (a land slope analysis may be required), soil structure, location of wall on property, and other factors.

 For the permit, and typical Engineering expect to pay between $3600-$5000

-The last substantial difference in a small wall vs a larger one is the drainage system.
+The last substantial difference in a small retaining wall vs a larger one is the drainage system.